 Can I still live with my preferred roommate, even if they are not in the Learning Community?

-Students in Learning Communities will live with others in the Learning Community.
-We will work to accommodate roommate requests, but that is not a guarantee based on room on the floor and other residential life policies for roommate matching.
+Students in Learning Communities normally are assigned roommates that are in the same Learning Community.
+We will work to accommodate roommate requests, but that is not a guarantee based on space availability on the floor and other residential life policies for roommate matching.

 Questions?
 Contact:Jean Clarke